Filter by tool, project, level, or location and cut the list down quickly.

 Request an introduction

-The directory does not publish direct mentor emails.
-Contact the club for an introduction, or ask at the next meeting or open shop session so someone can point you in the right direction.
+The directory does not list direct mentor emails.
+Ask the club for an introduction, or bring the question to the next meeting or open shop.

 Resources